Best Father’s Day Activities and Lessons

 Father’s Day Online Quizzes, Games and Worksheets

-These free online Father’s Day activities are geared toward English Language Learners, but also ideal for any younger student to practice basic literacy skills.
+Although geared toward English Language Learners, these free online Father’s Day activities are also well suited for any younger student to practice basic literacy skills.
 Exercises include alphabetical order, matching letter cases, word search, online crossword puzzle, and listening comprehension.

 Five Father's Day Lessons